salortiz/POSIX-PWDENT/README.md

 Similar to how Raku´s allomorphs works, evaluating the object in `Str` context returns the value of `.name` and in `Numeric` context the value of `.uid`.

-So, the fastest way to get get UID of a user named *auser* all you need to do is:
+So, to get the UID of a user named *auser* all you need to do is:

 ```raku
 my $uid = +$*PWDENT<auser>; # Or $*PWDENT<auser>.Numeric